RTEMS/rtems-docs/c-user/config/posix-api.rst

     :ref:`ConfigUnlimitedObjects`.

-    A key value pair is created by :c:func:`pthread_setspecific` if the value is not :c:macro:`NULL`, otherwise it is deleted.
+    A key value pair is created by :c:func:`pthread_setspecific` if the value is not `NULL <https://en.cppreference.com/w/c/types/NULL>`_, otherwise it is deleted.

 .. index:: CONFIGURE_MAXIMUM_POSIX_MESSAGE_QUEUES